PickaxeCMS/pickaxecms/README.md

 ### [Node.js](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/)

-Node.js® is a lightweight and efficient JavaScript runtime that uses an event-driven, non-blocking I/O model.
+**Node.js** is a lightweight and efficient JavaScript runtime that uses an event-driven, non-blocking I/O model.

-NPM is a package manager for JavaScript.
+**NPM** is a package manager for JavaScript.

 + [Install Node.js and update npm](https://docs.npmjs.com/getting-started/installing-node)